 There is something about burgers.
 Carefully selected ingredients packed in a bun.
 This quinoa burger meets the challenge of creating a veggie burger that is at least as delicious as the animal-derived variety.

 The combination of black rice, quinoa, and mushrooms, does a pretty good job of simulating the texture and tastiness of a meat patty.
 Maybe not as well as the Impossible Burger patty.
-I would love to do a comparison with this veggie burger.
+I would love to make a comparison with this quinoa burger.
 As an aside, I really like what Impossible are doing.
 I haven’t tried an Impossible Burger patty yet, but reviews are good.
 And their Mission is well aligned with delectabilia’s world view.

-Considering the carbon footprint of producing beef, and the negative health implications of eating it, there are really no excuses for not experimenting with the alternatives.
+Considering the carbon footprint of producing beef and the negative health implications of eating it, there are really no excuses for not experimenting with the alternatives.

-Veggie burger.
+Quinoa burger.
 Roast garlic, red pepper, and tomato relish

 Patties (make 7 patties)

 - 3/4 cup cooked quinoa

 - 1/4 cup ground nuts (I used cashews as they are cheap in Vietnam)